BigBotherLinux/BigBother/README.md

 - Accidental boot protection
 - Steep learning curve if you want install or update the system
 - Telemetry enabled by default
-- No user bias in login screen
+- Login screen configured to not remember username
 - Nano is aliased to VIM
 - Sudo is customized to insult you on incorrect password attempts